-The parliament made one vigorous effort more, to try the force of their authority: They voted, that all the troops, which did not engage for Ireland, should instantly be disbanded in their quarters."
+The parliament made one vigorous effort more, to try the force of their authority: They voted, that all the troops, which did not engage for Ireland, should instantly be disbanded in their quarters.
 At the same time, the council of the army ordered a general rendezvous of all the regiments, in order to provide for their common interests.
 And while they thus prepared themselves for opposition to the parliament, they struck a blow, which at once decided the victory in their favour.

 A party of five hundred horse appeared at Holdenby, conducted by one Joyce, who had once been a taylor by profession; but was now advanced to the rank of cornet, and was an active agitator in the army.
 Without being opposed by the guard, whose affections were all on their side; Joyce came into the king's presence, armed with pistols, and told him, that he must immediately go along with him.
 Whither? said the king.
 To the army; replied Joyce.
 By what warrant? asked the king.
-Joyce pointed to the soldiers, whom he brought along; tall, handsome, and well accourted.
-Your warrant, said Charles smiling, is writ in fair characters, legible without spelling.
-The parliamentary commissioners came into the room: They asked Joyce, whether he had any orders from the parliament?
+Joyce pointed to the soldiers, whom he brought along; tall, handsome, and well accoutred.
+Your warrant, said Charles smiling, is writ in fair characters, legible without spelling. w The parliamentary commissioners came into the room: They asked Joyce, whether he had any orders from the parliament?
 He said, No: From the general?
 No: By what authority he came?
 He made the same reply as to the king: They would write, they said, to the parliament to know their pleasure.
-You may do so, replied
+You may do so, replied Joyce; but in the mean time the king must immediately go with me.
+Resistance was vain.
+The king, after protracting the time as long as he could, went into his coach; and was safely conducted to the army, who were hastening to their rendezvous at Triplo-Heath near Cambridge.
+The parliament, informed of this event by their commissioners, were thrown into the utmost consternation.x

-3d June The king seized by Joyce.
+3d June.
+The king seized by Joyce.